CelesteClassic/evercore/README.md

   * cam_gain - How quickly the camera should center on the player

+  * ui_timer - Tracks how many frames the level title should display on screen.

+  * time_ticking - Whether the speedrun timer is running.
+The flag object sets this to false when touched.
+Berries will not be counted if grabbed while this false
+  * fruit_count - How many berries the player has collected.

 #### Object Variables

   * type - The object type table to use as a base

   * collideable - Whether other objects can collide with this object
   * collides - Whether this object collides with solids and semisolids
-  * solid_obj - Whether this object is marked as a "solid" and will push and carry objects that collide with it
+  * solid_obj - Whether this object is marked as a **solid** and will push and carry objects that collide with it
-  * semisolid_obj - Whether this object is marked as a "semisolid" and will carry objects on top of it
+  * semisolid_obj - Whether this object is marked as a **semisolid** and will carry objects on top of it

   * spr - The current sprite of the object
   * flip - A vector containing booleans.
 Used to determine if the object's sprite should be flipped in the set directions